The Online System for Clerkship Application and Review

 Q. How will applicants create cover letters on the system?

-A. Applicants will be able to upload individualized cover letters for specific judges (in PDF format only), as well as creat general letters for the remaining judges.
-For general letters, OSCAR will provide mail merge fields to allow applicants to automatically insert each judge's name and address information.
+A. Applicants will be able to upload individualized cover letters for specific judges (in PDF format only), as well as create general letters for the remaining judges.
+For general letters, OSCAR will provide mail merge fields to allow applicants to automatically insert each judge’s name and address information.
+There is a tutorial on OSCAR for how to use the cover letter template feature and you also have access through OSCAR to several tools about using the system: Applicant Quick Reference Guide, video tutorials, and tip sheets.

 Q. How do I upload resumes, writing samples, and other documents to the system?

 A. All resumes, writing samples, and other documents uploaded to the system (except for cover letters, which may be typed in) must be uploaded as PDFs.
-To save a document in PDF format, select the "save as PDF" option in Microsoft Word.
-Check the document after you have uploaded it to ensure that the formatting appears proper.
+To save a document in PDF format, select the “save as PDF” option in Microsoft Word.
+Check the document after you have uploaded it to ensure that the document is formatted correctly in OSCAR itself.

 Q. Why can’t I upload my transcript?

-A. Per judges' requests, OSCAR does not allow you to upload any transcripts.
-Instead, OSCAR provides a Grade Sheet Form that converts the entered grades into a PDF document for the applicant.
-The Grade Sheet Form may be viewed as a PDF, so that you you may see it just as the judge will see it.
+A. Per judges’ requests, OSCAR does not allow you to upload any transcripts directly.
+Instead, OSCAR provides a Grade Sheet Form that converts the entered grades into a PDF Grade Sheet document for the applicant.
+The Grade Sheet Form may be viewed as a PDF, so that you may see it just as the judge will see it.
 You may then edit the form and re-save it if necessary.
-Judges are aware that these are unofficial transcripts, and you may be asked to provide an official transcript later the interview or application process.
+Judges are aware that these are unofficial transcripts, and you may be asked to provide an official transcript later in the interview or application process.
+There is a tutorial on OSCAR for how to create a grade sheet.
+You will have to create separate grade sheets for your law school and undergraduate transcripts (and for any other schools you attended).

 A. OCPD is handling the uploading of letters of recommendation from professors and recommenders outside the school.
-By August 21, applicants must "Create" and "Save" applications for the judges they intend to apply to and list/choose the recommenders (names and email addresses) for each judge.
-Applicants should also inform their recommenders that they needto send the general text of the letters of recommendation to email@example.com by August 21 or soon thereafter.
-If these deadlines are met, applicants' letter will be uploaded by the OSCAR release date (September 4, 2012).
+Applicants must “Create” and “Save” applications for the judges they intend to apply to, list their recommenders in the OSCAR system, and then list/choose the recommenders they would like to use for each judge.
+Applicants should also inform their recommenders that they need to send the general text of their letters of recommendation to OCPD at email@example.com as soon as possible.
+If these deadlines are met, applicants’ letters will be uploaded as soon as possible thereafter.

 Q. How do I determine the status of my letters of recommendation?

-A. To determine whether letters of recommendation have been uploaded for a particular application, go to the "My Recommendations" tab, and click on "Status of Recommendation Letters."
-Completed letters will display a green check mark in the "Complete" column.
-If you have created and saved your applications for the judges to whom you intend to apply and chose the recommenders for each judge by the August 21 deadline, you will receive an email from Kira I. Epstein, the judicial clerkship advisor, later that week updating you on whether she has received the letters from your recommenders, or whether you need to follow up with them.
+A. To determine whether letters of recommendation have been uploaded for a particular application, go to the “My Recommendations” tab in your account, and click on “Status of Clerkship Recommendations.”
+Completed letters will display a green check mark in the “Complete” column.
+If you have created and saved your applications for the judges to whom you intend to apply and chose the recommenders for each judge, you should expect your letters to be uploaded shortly thereafter, as long as your letters have all been received by OCPD.
+If your letters have not yet been received or there is another issue precluding immediate uploading of your letters, you will receive email notification of that fact so that you can follow up with your recommender(s).
+Please try to leave as much time as you can before any application deadline to ensure that there are no problems with having your letters uploaded.
+If you have any questions or concerns, contact OCPD or email the WCL OSCAR email account – firstname.lastname@example.org.

-Q. When will participating judges have access to applicants' uploaded materials for the 2012 application season?
+Q. When will participating judges have access to applicants’ uploaded materials for the current application season?

 Q. What do I do if I am no longer looking for a clerkship?

-A. If you have accpeted another position or are no longer seeking a clerkship for any reason, you must withdraw you applications in OSCAR.
-You can do this either by withdrawing each individual application or by making yourself "unavailable."
-To withdraw your applications, click on the "My Applications" tab, then select "Clerkship Applications."
-For each application you wish to withdraw, click the "Withdraw" button in the Options column on the far right.
-To mark yourself unavailable, go into your account and click "yes" next to the button "I am unavailable."
-This will result in all your applications being withdrawn for the period, including the application you have submitted to the court that hired you.
+A. If you have accepted another position or are no longer seeking a clerkship for any reason, you must withdraw your applications in OSCAR.
+You can do this either by withdrawing each individual application or by marking yourself “unavailable” as a candidate in the system.
+To withdraw your applications, click on the “My Applications” tab, then select “Clerkship Applications.”
+For each application you wish to withdraw, click the “Withdraw” button in the Options column on the far right.
+To mark yourself unavailable, go into your account and click “yes” next to the button “I am unavailable.”
+This will result in all your applications being withdrawn for the period, including the application you may have submitted to the court that hired you.

 Office of Career & Professional Development • American University Washington College of Law